What is Consent?

 The Samuel Merritt University Policy uses an “affirmative consent” standard, whereas:

 - Consent is informed and an affirmative, unambiguous, and conscious decision by each participant to engage in mutually agreed-upon sexual activity.
+For consent to be valid, there must be a clear expression in words or actions that the other individual consented to that specific sexual conduct.

 - Consent is voluntary.
 It must be given without coercion, force, threats, or intimidation.
 Consent is an expression of free will.